 Cost: Included with general Zoo admission

 Each holiday season, The Children’s Theatre of Cincinnati puts on incredible shows.
-This season, catch Elf The Musical JR., Nutcracker Rocks! and Bah Humbug!
-A One-Man Christmas Carol.
+This season, catch Rudolph the Red-Nosed Reindeer, Jr.!

 Dates: Dates very depending on show

-Cost: Tickets start at $10; Infant Lap passes are required for kids 12 months and under and are $1.
+Cost: Infant Lap passes are required for kids 12 months and under and are $8.